Meet Margaret

 Hi, I'm Margaret, but you can call me Mo.

-I earned my undergraduate degree from Covenant College and completed my Master’s degree at Richmont Graduate University, where I received a specialization in trauma.
-My work continues to be shaped by ongoing training and a commitment to approaches that honor both the nervous system and the deeper longings for meaning, connection, and healing.
+I earned my undergraduate degree from Covenant College and completed my Master’s degree at Richmont Graduate University, where I specialized in trauma.
+Since then, my work has continued to be shaped by ongoing training in trauma, attachment, and body based approaches to healing.

-If you’re ready to begin, I would be honored to walk alongside you as you rediscover what safety, trust, and peace can feel like.
+If you are ready to begin, I would be honored to support you in that process.

 Ready to talk?